 - repairs;

-- decorating or re-decorating;
+- decorating or redecorating;

 - extensions;

 - improvements;

-- replacements of parts.
+- replacements of parts;

+- future inevitable payments for dismantling, decommissioning or cleaning up.

-All these items are 'applications' of resources in terms of the discussion of chapter 2.
+All these items are 'applications' of resources in terms of the discussion of Chapter 2.
 They are all recorded as 'debits' in the double-entry system.
 Those costs that do not generate assets (and are not added to existing assets) are expenses.
 Figure 8.1 presents this in diagrammatic form.